-Dr. Murray and Dr. Greene are pleased to answer any questions that you may have about pediatric dentistry, how to care for your child’s teeth and the pediatric services we provide.
+Dr. Greene is pleased to answer any questions that you may have about pediatric dentistry, how to care for your child’s teeth and the pediatric services we provide.
 Please contact SRD on 5th at 256-712-4005 with any additional questions and to schedule your child’s next appointment with our dentists in Tuscumbia, Alabama.

 When should my child have his or her first dental appointment?

 Your baby should have their first appointment when he or she gets his or her first tooth.
 The American Academy of Pediatric Dentistry (AAPD) suggests that a child see a dentist around six months after the first tooth erupts or by the time they turn 1 year old, whichever comes first.